-Trade.com does offer clients Managed accounts, while Plus500 does offer clients Managed accounts.
+Trade.com does offer clients Managed accounts, while Plus500 does not offer clients Managed accounts.

 Trade.com Vs Plus500 Withdrawal and Funding Methods

 Trade.com and Plus500 have multiple deposit and withdrawal options.
-Funding and withdrawing from your Trade.com and Plus500 account to your chosen payment method should be straightforward.
+Funding and withdrawing from your Trade.com and Plus500 accounts to your chosen payment method should be straightforward.
 Lets see how Trade.com and Plus500 compare with each other.
-Be aware that depending on the payment method you decide upon there may be additional processing fees from your payment provider or bank for processing and converting your funds.
+Be aware that depending on your payment method, there may be additional processing fees from your payment provider or bank for processing and converting your funds.
 Not all potential fees will come from Trade.com or Plus500.

 Trade.com Vs Plus500 Customer Support Compared

 Customer support is essential when trading.
 Even professional traders will eventually need the help of Trade.com or Plus500 support.
-This is especially true of traders who are starting from a position of little knowledge.
-If you are starting out you will want to make sure the Trade.com and Plus500 support is always available when you need them.
-Trade.com and Plus500 customer support is not just useful.
-It is crucial to your trading success!
+Customer support is especially important for traders starting with little knowledge.
+If you are starting out, you will want to ensure the Trade.com and Plus500 support is always available when needed.
+Trade.com and Plus500 customer support is not just useful. broker customer support is crucial to your trading success!